sealink/quicktravel_client_java/README.md

 #### Development

-If you want to use this library directly in an Android Studio project, you changes make the following changes to the gradle build
+If you want to use this library directly in an Android Studio project, you can make the following changes to the gradle build

 Edit ```settings.gradle``` and create a new project dependency.